 (In thousands) Amount

 Year

-2012 (remaining nine months) \$ 717,537
+2012 (remaining six months) \$ 643,823

-2013 257,203
+2013 327,259

-2014 384,531
+2014 444,778

-2015 380,834
+2015 376,855

-2016 333,007
+2016 324,996

-Thereafter 711,079
+Thereafter 711,116

-\$ 2,784,191
+\$ 2,828,827

 The Company has tolling agreements with suppliers in which the Company provides polysilicon required for silicon ingot manufacturing and procures the manufactured silicon ingots from the supplier.
 Annual future purchase commitments in the table above are calculated using the gross future purchase obligations of the Company and are not reduced by tolling agreements and non-cancellable SREC sales arrangements.
-Total future purchase commitments as of April 1, 2012 would be reduced by \$43.8 million had the Company's obligations under such agreements been disclosed using net cash outflows.
+Total future purchase commitments as of July 1, 2012 would be reduced by \$45.6 million had the Company's obligations under such agreements been disclosed using net cash outflows.

 The Company expects that all obligations related to non-cancellable purchase orders for manufacturing equipment will be recovered through future cash flows of the solar cell manufacturing lines and solar panel assembly lines when such long-lived assets are placed in service.
 Factors considered important that could result in an impairment review include significant underperformance relative to expected historical or projected future operating results, significant changes in the manner of use of acquired assets, and significant negative industry or economic trends.
 Obligations related to non-cancellable purchase orders for inventories match current and forecasted sales orders that will consume these ordered materials and actual consumption of these ordered materials are compared to expected demand regularly.
 The Company anticipates total obligations related to long-term supply agreements for inventories will be recovered because quantities are less than management's expected demand for its solar power products.
-However, the terms of the long-term supply agreements are reviewed by management and the Company establishes accruals for estimated losses on adverse purchase commitments as necessary, such as lower of cost or market value adjustments, forfeiture of advanced deposits and liquidated damages.
-Such accruals will be recorded when the Company determines the cost of purchasing the components is higher than the estimated current market value or when it believes it is probable such components will not be utilized in future operations.
-During the three months ended April 1, 2012, the Company recorded charges amounting to \$9.0 million related to the write-down of third-party inventory after reductions in European government incentives drove down demand and average selling price in certain areas of Europe.
+However, the terms of the long-term supply agreements are reviewed by management and the Company assesses the need for any accruals for estimated losses on adverse purchase commitments, such as lower of cost or market value adjustments that will not be recovered by future sales prices, forfeiture of advanced deposits and liquidated damages, as necessary.